- What is newFASANT?

 - Which platforms do you support?

-At the present time we support x64 Windows and GNU/Linux platforms.
+At the present time we support x64 Windows, GNU/Linux and macOS platforms.
+Silver Version is only available for x64 Windows platforms.
 Please contact us for other options.

 No. It is possible to purchase separate modules in order to address the kind of applications that you need.
 We maintain a wide list of modules for this exact reason: to provide just the functionality that the customer needs.
 If you need to expand your range of applications in the future you can purchase additional modules.